zenml-io/zenml/docs/book/component-gallery/model-deployers/seldon.md

 ## How do you use it?

-For registering the model deployer, we need to pass the `--secret` that we have already defined before.
-Next, the `--base_url` is the URL of the Istio Ingress Gateway.
+For registering the model deployer, we need the URL of the Istio Ingress Gateway deployed on the Kubernetes cluster.
 We can get this URL by running the following command:

 ```bash
 INGRESS_HOST=$(kubectl -n istio-system get service istio-ingressgateway -o jsonpath='{.status.loadBalancer.ingress[0].hostname}')